Quick Answer

 The SEC adopted the tender-offer rule in 1980 specifically to fill the gap left by Chiarella v.
 United States (1980), which had held that a financial-printer employee who traded on confidential takeover documents did not violate the general anti-fraud insider trading regime because he owed no fiduciary duty to the target shareholders.

-Side-by-Side: Tender-Offer Insider Trading Rule vs General Anti-Fraud Regime
+How Do the Tender-Offer Insider Trading Rule and General Anti-Fraud Regime Compare?

 | Element | Tender-Offer Insider Trading Rule | General Anti-Fraud Insider Trading Regime |